 Nomad – perfectly situated amongst the souks on the edge of Spice Square in a former carpet store.
 Modern Moroccan cuisine in the mid-price range is served at tables set over 4 floors, with the option of intimate dining.
 They don’t serve alcohol, but who needs anything but food and soft drinks at lunchtime anyway.

-There’s so much more Marrakech has to offer, so don’t be limited by the choices presented here.
-Do your research, eat at your Riad (this should be first on your list), and follow your heart.
+There’s so much more to do, see and eat in Marrakech!
+Just be sure do your research, eat at your Riad (this should be first on your list), and follow your heart.